zqzhou7/in_situ_thermal_analysis/README.md

 The repository is intentionally anonymized for review purposes.

-This workflow reconstructs **warm-season bottom-temperature variability** from field observations and uses these observations to provide environmental context for experimental thermal-profile design.
+This workflow reconstructs **warm-season bottom-temperature dynamics** from field observations and uses these observations to provide environmental context for experimental thermal-profile design.

 Specifically, the analysis addresses three questions: